On the Best Uniform Polynomial Approximation to the Checkmark Function: Introduction

 Given a nonnegative integer $n$ and $\alpha \in (-1,1)$ we denote by $p_n(x) = p_n(x;\alpha)$ the best polynomial approximation of degree at most $n$ to the function $f(x)$ in \eqref{Checkmarkfunction}.
 This $p_n(x; \alpha)$ is known as the minimax polynomial and satisfies the condition

 where $\mathbb{P}_n$ denotes the linear space of all polynomials of degree at most $ n$ and $\|\cdot\|$ denotes the uniform (or Chebyshev) norm in the interval $[-1,1]$.

-The study of the best polynomial or rational approximation to $f(x;0) = |x|$ is a classical problem in Approximation Theory (see Bernstein \cite{Bernstein1, Bernstein2} and Stahl \cite{Stahl}, among many others), since it is one of the simplest nontrivial functions to be approximated.
-In the classical treatments of the problem, the asymptotic rates of approximation when the degrees of the polynomials (or rational functions) tend to infinity were considered.
-Here we instead consider the degree $n$ fixed and focus on the evolution of the minimax polynomial as the parameter $\alpha$ varies through $(-1,1)$.
-Therefore, this paper is conceived as a continuation of the previous \cite{DLT}, where this analysis started and some interesting results were obtained.
+The study of the best polynomial or rational approximation to the particular case $f(x;0) = |x|$ is a classical problem in Approximation Theory (see Bernstein \cite{Bernstein1, Bernstein2}, Nikolsky \cite{N}, Petrushev and Popov \cite{PePo}, Stahl \cite{Stahl}, and Totik \cite{T} among many others), since it is one of the simplest nontrivial functions to be approximated.
+The case of $f(x;\alpha)$ is treated by Bernstein \cite{Bernstein2}.
+In these classical treatments of the problem, the focus is on asymptotic rates of approximation when the degrees of the polynomials (or rational functions) tend to infinity.
+From these studies it is known that as $n \to \infty$, the value $nE_n(\alpha) \to \sigma \sqrt{1-\alpha^2}$, where $\sigma:=\lim_{n\to \infty} nE_n(0) \approx 0.28\dots$ is the Bernstein constant (see \cite{Bernstein1}).

+In contrast, our objective here is to consider the evolution of the solution to the minimax problem for fixed degree $n$ as $\alpha$ varies from $-1$ to $+1$.
+We will be especially concerned with the smoothness and behavior of $E_n(\alpha)$, and with the positions and phase transitions of the so-called `Chebyshev alternation points,' whose definition we now review.

 It is well known that the best polynomial approximation in the uniform norm to $f$ of degree at most $n$ is uniquely characterized by the following equioscillation property.
 There exist at least $n+2$ points $z_1, z_2, \cdots z_N$ in $[-1,1]$ such that the minimax error $E_n(\alpha)$ defined in \eqref{defminimax} is attained with alternating signs, that is,